smclacke/webserv/notes/sarah_stuff/sm_todo.md

 2)
 	cgi timeout checking + test while(1) in the .cgi

-4)
-	rapid siege and browser testing somehow triggered CGI and then crashed everything

-5)
-	memory still having issues.. related to images? if i keep clicking images, it goes up, then run siege with c10 and i get like +300

 6)
 	cats->2345 open in browser, webserv immediately quits...

 **CHECK**

-1)
-	spaces inbetween server blocks were causing different behaviours with images in browser

 2)
 	when adding "return 301 /new-route; #redirects request from old route to new-route with a 301 status" to test.conf server 9999, images always has 404